jchawkins725/Markdown-Previewer/README.md

 # Markdown-Previewer
-This is a Markdown editor and preview built with React for freeCodeCamp project.
+This is a markdown editor and previewer built with React to fulfill a freeCodeCamp project.